 - The firm offers two service packages that include a custodian-controlled account and a checkbook-controlled account.

-- Ample portfolio of investment alternatives including private placements, real estate, precious metal, and even cryptocurrencies with the assistance of Gemini
+- Ample portfolio of investment alternatives, including private placements, real estate, precious metals, and even cryptocurrencies, with the assistance of Gemini.

 - Clients can take full control of their self-directed IRA by setting up a special-purpose LLC.